fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 - the classification results are very good
 - the model is very well balanced
-- the model is actually fitted to your domain data
+- the model is actually fitted to our domain data
 - no Data Science or Machine Learning experience required, but you must be familiar with using cloud services
 - limited cost : once the best model has been identified, re-training it can be quite fast and in-expensive